mm6/ethereum-lab2-hardhat/README.md

 mkdir Lab2_Part2

 ```
-10. Change directory into the new directory.
+3. Change directory into the new directory.

 ```
 cd Lab2_Part2
 ```
-Build a package.json file (holding important information about this project) by running the command:
+Build a package.json file (holding important information about this project) by running the command (hit return and take the defaults provided):

 ```
-npm init     hit return and take the defaults provided
+npm init

 ```

-11. Now, within the Lab2_Part2 directory, install hardhat:
+4. Now, within the Lab2_Part2 directory, install hardhat:

 ```
 npm install --save-dev hardhat

 ```
-12. Next, within the Lab2_Part2 directory, initialize Hardhat with the Node Package Execute (npx) command:
+5. Next, within the Lab2_Part2 directory, initialize Hardhat with the Node Package Execute (npx) command:

 ```
 npx hardhat init